UncleGrumpy/Moonlight_8266/README.md

 #### Wiring Circuit (ESP-01) :: Resistor values for Moon Lamp.

 - GPIO2 <= Red   (D3)  :: 100 Ohm
-- GPIO0 <= Green (D4)  :: 480 Ohm
+- GPIO1 <= Green (D4)  :: 470 Ohm
 - GPIO3 <= Blue  (Rx)  :: 220 Ohm
+- GPIO0 <= Must be left floating for voltage measurements to work!

-  The ESP-01 uses 3.3V exclusively, if you are using a board with 5V (Arduino) adjust your resistor values accordingly.
+  The ESP-01 uses 3.3V exclusively, if you are using a board with 5V (like Arduino) adjust your resistor values accordingly.
 Your RGB LED will likely be different so adjust the resistor values until you get a true bright white when all three are on at 100%.
 The easiest way to do this is just use the RGB LED and your test resistors on a breadboard with a 3.3V power supply.
 Even easier